scottstanfield/markdown-to-json/README.md

+# markdown-to-json

-# Markdown YAML front-matter to JSON
+Tool for converting YAML Front Matter in Markdown files to JSON files.

-`m2j.js` is used to read a folder of Markdown files, pulling out the YAML front matter from each, and saving it all as a JSON object.
+`m2j` is used to read a folder of Markdown files, pulling out the YAML Front Matter from each, and saving it all as a JSON blob.

-This is especially useful if you have a folder full of Markdown files that you want scanned and processed into a single JSON file, which can then be consumed by Angular on the client, cached in a Node server, or saved in a nosql database.
+This is especially useful if you have a folder full of Markdown files that you want scanned and processed into a single JSON file, which can then be consumed by Angular on the client, cached in a Node server, or saved in a NoSQL database.

 In addition to moving the YAML to JSON, a few extra elements are created:

--  `iso8601` [formatted][1] from `date` using [Moment.js][2]
+-  `iso8601` [formatted][1] timestamp from `date` using [Moment.js][2]
--  `preview` is first 70 or so characters of the actual raw markdown content, with ellipses at the end
+-  `preview` is the first 70 or so characters of the actual raw Markdown content, with ellipses at the end
 -  `basename` is the filename without the path or extension
--  `content` is created only if the content flag is enabled, and will include raw markdown content unabridged
+-  `content` is created only if the content flag is enabled; raw Markdown content will be unabridged

 _Example_

 ```
-% m2.js --help
+% m2j --help

   Usage: m2j [options] <files>